shaunbent/shaunbent/src/blog/why-federated-design-systems-keep-failing/index.md

 image: "./images/Hero.webp"
 ---

+_I spent nine years at Spotify leading design systems and accessibility.
+During that time, I learned as much from what failed as from what succeeded.
+I'm sharing these insights not to critique decisions made at the time, but because I believe they're valuable and can help others navigate similar challenges.
+This is the first in a series exploring those lessons._

 ![](./images/Hero.webp)

 A few years ago, I walked out of a particularly frustrating meeting discussing federated design systems and wrote down a title: _"The Fallacy of Federated Design Systems."_ I never got around to writing the piece.
 Then Nathan Curtis published [an article with that same title](https://medium.com/@nathanacurtis/the-fallacy-of-federated-design-systems-23b9a9a05542), and he nailed it.